ikjordan/ABIE/README.md

 (free to non-commercial users) *done*
 4. Support MS Windows builds using gcc under msys2 (minGW 64 bit) *done*
 5. Add extra example files *in progress*
-6. Get the CUDA code working under Windows *to do*
+6. Get the CUDA code working under Windows *Done*
+7. Give option of using OpenMP on multi-core targets *Done for Windows*
 7. Make changes to `snapshot_serialization.py` to support windows, and allow it to be called from Python programatically *done*